 - I have EDIUS plus how do I get EDIUS X?

 If you have already got your EDIUS plus number and you want to install EDIUS X just download the installer and install it.
 You can find it here: https://www.edius.net/x/875-edius-x-download.html The EDIUS Plus number should mean that it will activate straight away.

 You will need to use some of the latest drivers.
-At the time of EDIUS X release the latest drivers are 11.6.
-I have had problems with analogue audio from a Blackmagic Intensity Pro 4K using 11.6 so I would recommend using 11.5.1.
+Grass Valley recommend using the 11.51 drivers; if you use the EDIUS.net installer it will put these on automatically.
 Visit this page https://www.blackmagicdesign.com/support/family/capture-and-playback and scroll down the list of drivers until you find 11.5.1, download, install and reboot.
 You cannot update Blackmagic drivers by going to Windows device manager and asking it to look for a better driver.
 You must download he set up from Blackmagic Design.